Colin Percival: 2006-2019: Tarsnap and scrypt

+2020-2026: FreeBSD lead and recent

-Since 2020 he is part of FreeBSD's primary release engineering team, and he was promoted to Lead Release Engineer on November 17, 2023.
+Since 2020 he is part of FreeBSD's primary release engineering team.
+According to The Register in 2022, as developer of Tarsnap and the portsnap tool for updating FreeBSD, it was "thanks to his efforts" that FreeBSD is supported on Amazon EC2.
+In 2022, he announced FreeBSD supported Amazon's Firecracker hypervisor as well.
+He was promoted to FreeBSD's Lead Release Engineer on November 17, 2023.

 Having left academia after his doctorate, Percival has only a few published papers.
 He has collaborated with mathematicians such as Peter Borwein and Richard P. Brent, giving him an Erdős number of 3.
 In the past he has announced new work on a blog he has maintained since 2005, then presented his results at BSD conferences.